Chicago’s Best White-Collar Crimes Defense Attorney

 Many white-collar crimes fall under the umbrella of fraud, which typically involves deception for the purpose of monetary enrichment.

 Securities fraud is a common type of fraud and can include insider trading when an individual with “inside” information about investment benefits by trading stocks or other assets based on the information.
 For example, if a CEO knows that negative news about the company is about to come out and quickly sells stock, a charge of insider trading could result.
 Securities fraud also can occur when company representatives make false or misleading statements to attract investments or to get more business.

 Other types of fraud include insurance fraud, mail and wire fraud, and mortgage fraud.
 Also, a Ponzi scheme to provide fraudulent information to investors and take their money is fraud.
 Both the state of Illinois and the federal government have laws that regulate various types of fraud, and penalties can include more than 10 years in prison and fines over $10,000 for federal convictions.

-Work with a Knowledgeable Defense Attorney
+Work with a Knowledgeable Defense Attorney in Chicago, IL

 If you’re charged with a white-collar crime, you could be facing years in prison and hefty fines.
 By working with an experienced Chicago criminal lawyer, you take a positive step toward minimizing any penalties.
 Call Attorney Michael J. Petro at 312-913-1111 if you’ve been accused of embezzlement, fraud, or other white-collar crime.